BioinfoNet/TeachingJupyterNotebooks/README.md

 * Images
 * Video

 It is good to note that "Jupyter" is a loose acronym meaning Julia, Python, and R; the primary languages supported by Jupyter.
+However, other languages are supported by Jupyter.

 The notebook can allow a computational researcher to create reproducible documentation of their research.
 As Bioinformatics is datacentric, use of Jupyter Notebooks increases research transparency, hence promoting open science.